 How will my order be shipped?

-Most orders will be shipped direct via UPS Ground.
+Most orders will be shipped direct via FedEx Ground.
 Orders containing 12′ long parts, such as WX6 wall guards, will require shipment via a LTL Freight Carrier.
 If your order must be shipped via freight, you will be contacted after placing your order by a Customer Service Representative.

 What if I need to expedite the shipping for my order?

-The default shipping rate displayed at checkout is UPS Ground transit.
+The default shipping rate displayed at checkout is FedEx Ground transit.
 If you need your shipment to be expedited, please contact Customer Service before completing your order to receive quotes and determine what transit times are available.

 Will I be notified when my order ships?